justinlee0777/prospero/README.md

 ### Roadmap

-- Overlay videos
-  - fix double asset bug
-- loading on startup
 - Asset sizing controls w/ images and videos
 - Video/audio syllabus
 - Chapters
 - Library
+- loading on startup
+- how to handle verses?